Biology Placement Exam

 - Test fees are subject to change without notice.

+For in person testing, bring your WSU OneCard, or government-issued, current, signed, photo-bearing identification (e.g., driver's license, state ID).
+The identification presented must be an original document.
 Valid identification is required to test.
-Bring your WSU OneCard, or government-issued, current, signed, photo-bearing identification (e.g., driver's license, state ID).
-The identification presented must be an original document.
 You will also need your WSU Access ID and password.
 Scratch paper and a pencil will be provided.
 Be on time.
 Late arrivals will not be admitted.

 How to register for an examination

-- In-person Registration: If you wish to pay your test fee(s) with a check, money order or WSU OneCard, come to Testing, Evaluation and Research Services, Room 686 Student Center Building, 5221 Gullen Mall (map).
+- In Person Registration: ***NOT CURRENTLY AVAILABLE If you wish to pay your test fee(s) with a check, money order, or WSU OneCard, come to Testing, Evaluation and Research Services, Room 686 Student Center Building, 5221 Gullen Mall (map).
 Make your check or money order payable to Wayne State University.
 You may also use our public computer to make your credit card payment.
 Cash will not be accepted.